-3 Assessment BACS1.6 Method of assessment Assessment is based upon a two-hour examination with questions specifically related to material covered in the unit.
-Submission Requirements Exam Paper with questions relevant to topics covered during lectures and seminars including three problem solving exercises.

-Alternative forms of assessment These are the standard requirements for the assessment of this unit.
-Alternative forms of assessment will be detailed in the unit of project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
-For students with other specific learning difficulties, such as AD(H)D, of students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.
-Date & time Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
+3 Assessment Assessment is based upon a two-hour examination with questions specifically related to material covered in the unit.
+Exam Paper with questions relevant to topics covered during lectures and seminars including three problem solving exercises.
+These are the standard requirements for the assessment of this unit.
+Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
+For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.
+Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
 The week, date and time of your summative assessment will be notified in unit briefings and detailed on Moodle.
-Academic good practice b Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
+Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.

 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
 You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
-Marking C riter ia Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: ⊥ {St} 85-100% There is consistent and strong evidence with outstanding examples that demonstrate 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate S {rd} 40-49% There is adequate evidence with some sound examples that demonstrate 35-39% There is inadequate evidence, with some examples of potential to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.
+Marking Criteria а Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 1 st 85-100% There is consistent and strong evidence with outstanding examples that demonstrate how well the learning outcomes have been met.
+70-84% There is substantial and strong evidence with excellent examples that demonstrate how well the learning outcomes have been met.
+PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate how well the learning outcomes have been met.
+2.2 50-59% There is consistent evidence with some good examples that demonstrate how well the learning outcomes have been met. Ω {rd} 40-49% There is adequate evidence with some sound examples that demonstrate how well the learning outcomes have been met.
+35-39% There is inadequate evidence, with some examples of potential to demonstrate how well the learning outcomes have been met.
+FAIL 1-34% There is inadequate evidence to demonstrate how well the learning outcomes have been met.
+0% No work submitted to demonstrate how well the learning outcomes have been met.
+Feedback (Written and verbal feedback will be provided within 20 working days of the summative assessment.

-History of Pigment Materials & Media
+History of Pigment

+Materials & Media